Massachusetts Institute of Technology: Research facilities

-MIT's on-campus nuclear reactor is one of the most powerful university-based nuclear reactors in the United States.
-The prominence of the reactor's containment building in a densely populated area has been controversial, but MIT maintains that it is well-secured.
+MIT's on-campus nuclear reactor is one of the oldest operating nuclear reactors in the United States, and one of three university research reactors operating above 5 megawatts.
+MIT allows students to be trained as reactor operators, and the facility was historically used for experimental cancer treatment.
+The siting of the reactor's containment building in a densely populated area has attracted periodic public scrutiny, but MIT maintains that it is well-secured and routinely inspected.

-MIT Nano, also known as Building 12, is an interdisciplinary facility for nanoscale research.
-Its 100000 sqft cleanroom and research space, visible through expansive glass facades, is the largest research facility of its kind in the nation.
-With a cost of US$400 million, it is also one of the costliest buildings on campus.
-The facility also provides state-of-the-art nanoimaging capabilities with vibration damped imaging and metrology suites sitting atop a 5 e6lb slab of concrete underground.
+MIT Nano, also known as Building 12, is the campus' central facility for nanoscale research.
+Its 100000 sqft cleanroom and research space, visible through glass panels, is the largest research facility of its kind in the United States.
+At US$400 million to construct, it is also one of the costliest buildings on campus.
+The facility also provides nanoimaging capabilities with vibration damped imaging and metrology suites sitting atop a 5 e6lb slab of concrete underground.

 Other notable campus facilities include a pressurized wind tunnel for testing aerodynamic research, a towing tank for testing ship and ocean structure designs, and previously Alcator C-Mod, which was the largest fusion device operated by any university.
 MIT's campus-wide wireless network was completed in the fall of 2005 and consists of nearly 3,000 access points covering 9.4 e6sqft of campus.